 - Check to see if the issue is still there after the TV has restarted.

 - Once your Samsung Television has started up, press the “Setting” button on your remote.

 - Using the arrow keys, highlight the “Support” option in the left pane, and press “OK” to enter it.

 - Navigate to “Self Diagnosis” and then highlight the “Reset Smart HUB” option.

 - Enter your PIN and press “OK” to reset Smart HUB.

 Note: Default PIN is “0000”.

-- Wait until the resetting process is completed and proceed with the setup of the TV.
+- Wait until the resetting process is complete and proceed with the setup of the TV.